magicasaservice/vue-equipment/packages/plugins/MagicCookie/index.md

 ### MagicCookieProvider

-The provider wraps the cookie banner and configures all child components according to the provided [options](#options).
+The MagicCookieProvider wraps the cookie banner and configures all child components according to the provided [options](#options).

 #### Props